Wednesday, January 8, 2025

 Wednesday audio--Section A, Section B. Seating chart and Syllabus/Assessment questions tomorrow.

 Review the materials from Introduction to Civil Procedure.
+Plus, look at FRCP 2 and 3.

 • Review the materials (from the Blog) showing the structure of the federal and Florida judicial systems.
+In addition, look at § 1257 (also on p.
+512 in rules pamphlet) and this chart on the basic structure of the federal judiciary (look in conjunction with the map you already have).

-• Who can create rules of procedure for a court--what possible sources?
+• Who can create rules of procedure for a court--what are the possible sources?
 Prior to 1938, federal trial courts applied the procedural rules of the state in which they sat (e.g., the Southern District of Florida applied Florida procedure; the District of Idaho applied Idaho procedure); what are the drawbacks to that system?

 • Carefully read §§ 2071-2074 (the "Rules Enabling Act").
 What is the process for creating the Federal Rules of Civil Procedure?
 What is the role for Congress and the courts?